sarah-wilson/MyWebsite/README.md

 node.js website and install
 https://firebase.google.com/docs/cli/

+Go to folder and open git bash to keep files updated. git add . git commit -m "X" git push

+To push changes:

+While in the project folder npm i gulp

+Gulp to update and compress code firebase deploy to push changes

 npm install -g firebase-tools (can be run in anywhere as it is global)

-While in the project folder npm i gulp

-Found lots of vulnerabilities - run npm audit fix

-Gulp to update and compress code firebase deploy to push changes git add . git commit -m "X" git push

-sarah
-hockey
-research